LillyMcBride2/learning-journal/README.md

  [x] Be inspired by the success of others

 My name is Lilly and I'm thrilled to be restarting the process of learning how to code.
-I enjoy making ceramics and have an aging pit bull named Todo, which means '/everything'/ in Spanish.
+I enjoy making ceramics and have an aging pit bull named Todo, which means "everything" in Spanish.
 My GitHub portfolio page can be found at https://github.com/LillyMcBride2